EdenwareApps/xmlmerge-js/README.md

       <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
     </manifest>

-In fact, these two xml merge together, in order to facilitate the merger xml, we need a simple configuration, for example, tells **mlmerge-js** that *manifest* and *application* is a direct match, no matches any attribute, and *activity* and *uses-permission* is required to match *android:name*, so add properties to avoid duplication, so we offer a csv profile.

-    nodename,attrname
-    manifest,*
-    application,*
-    activity,android:name
-    uses-permission,android:name

-Thus, **mlmerge-js** will be able to merge two xml correct, the results are as follows:
+**mlmerge-js** will be able to merge two xml correct, the results are as follows:

     <?xml version="1.0" encoding="utf-8"?>